satvikjadhav/data-engineering-zoomcamp/week_3_data_warehouse/bigquery_partioning_and_clustering_notes.md

 	- You need partition-level management
 	- Filter or aggregate on single column

-When will we chose clustering over partitioning
+#### When will we chose clustering over partitioning

-1. We will using clustering over partitioning when the partitioning results in a small amount of data per partition (less than 1 G.B.)
+1. We will be using clustering over partitioning when the partitioning results in a small amount of data per partition (less than 1 G.B.)

 2. Partition results in a large number of partitions (> 4000 for example)

 3. Partitioning results in your mutation operations modifying the majority of partitions in the table frequently (for example, every few minutes)
 	- Writing data to our bigQuery table that modifies the partitions then it might not be a good idea to use partitioning

-Automatic Re-clustering by BigQuery
+#### Automatic Re-clustering by BigQuery
-	- This does not cost the end user anything as its done in the background
+	This does not cost the end user anything as its done in the background

 As data is added to a clustered table

 - this newly inserted data can be written to blocks that contain key ranges
 - These key ranges overlap with the key ranges in previously written blocks
 - These overlapping keys weaken the sort property of the table
 - As a result our query time can increase

 To maintain the performance characteristics of a clustered table

 - BigQuery performs automatic re-clustering in the background
 - This is done to restore the sort property of the table
 - For partitioned tables, clustering is maintained for data within the scope of each partition